diwenne/ibtracker/SUPABASE_SETUP.md

   for each row
   execute procedure update_updated_at_column();

-create trigger update_assignments_updated_at
+create trigger update_assessments_updated_at
-  before update on assignments
+  before update on assessments
   for each row
   execute procedure update_updated_at_column();
 ```